 The Manz family moved to the quiet village of Cheleiros, on the west coast of Portugal, in 2004 and immediately fell in love with the people and the landscape of a place famous for its hills, like Douro, and small land parcels like the Azores.
 From the locals, André Manz discovered the important wine tradition that had made the village famous in the 19th century and, following that discovery, the ManzWine project was born: to recover that tradition and reputation.

 Manzwine is focused on producing quality over quantity.
-The quality of their products starts in the vineyard and only ends with the casing, assuring a premium quality wine that satisfies the consumer.
+The quality of their products starts in the vineyard and only ends with the casing, ensuring a premium quality that satisfies the consumer.

 Successful businessman in Portugal and wine passionate, André Manz started the Manzwine project in 2004 when he bought a small vineyard in Cheleiros, Mafra.
 Since then the production has been increasing and now he also produces wine in the regions of Península de Setúbal and Douro.

 Grapes have been de stemmed followed by Pre-fermentation maceration and then matured in French and American oak follows for 12 months and then a further 6 months in the bottle.
 This red is elegant and complex, showing ripe fruit aromas combined with pleasant spice notes.
 Full bodied and aromatic complexity of the fruity and spicy aromas.
 Great acidity which induces freshness and great ageing potential.